01 of 18

 06 of 18

-t can be hard to track down seed of this 1978 All America Selection, but it's worth looking for.
-The flowers are huge pom-poms; fully double and 4 -5 inches across.
-The glowing red color stays bright, as the flowers age, but keep deadheading for season-long bloom.
-The plants reach a height of 2 - 3 ft. tall, but a little pinching back will keep them from getting top heavy and flopping and needing staking.Continue to 7 of 18 below.
+It can be hard to track down seed of "Red Sun," a 1978 All-America Selection, but it's worth looking for.
+The flowers are huge pompoms, fully double and 4–5 inches across.
+The glowing red color stays bright as the flowers age, but keep deadheading it for season-long bloom.
+The plants reach 2–3 feet tall, but a little pinching back keeps them from getting top heavy, flopping, and needing staking.Continue to 7 of 18 below.

 07 of 18

-Zinnia "Peter Pan Flame" was a 1980 All American Selection.
-It shares all the great features of Peter Pan "Cream" and is a great example of the brilliant colors zinnias are capable of delivering.
+Zinnia "Peter Pan Flame" was a 1980 All-America Selection.
+It shares the features of Peter Pan "Cream" and is an excellent example of the brilliant colors zinnias are capable of delivering.
 "Flame" looks a bit like a strawflower, but the petals are not dry and stiff.
 However, it does make an excellent, long-lasting cut flower.Continue to 8 of 18 below.

 08 of 18